 - Bratz received a lot of criticism and controversy due to the use of this trope.
 The series is all about a group of fashionable teens hanging out, dating boys, and having fun together.
 The dolls are clearly marketed at 10- to 12-year-olds yet the characters' designs are very risqué looking.
 The series later attempted to tone the sexiness down and focus on the "Be Yourself" message, but the damage was done (plus most longtime fans disliked the retool).

 - Sonic the Hedgehog and its many Mascot with Attitude clones were based on this.
 The original three Sonic games were aimed at the 12-and-under crowd but marketed at teenagers.
 This helped make Sonic the Hedgehog look "cool" and mature.
 Sonic's badbutt teenager attitude in comparison to his competition's more friendly one also helped.
-By Sonic Adventure, however, the series dropped this angle and markets mainly at kids.
+By Sonic Adventure, however, the series dropped this angle and markets mainly at kids, though still most of the cast are teenagers.

 - Avatar High: